trigaten/Learn_Prompting/docs/prompt_hacking/offensive_measures/code_injection.md

     sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

-This is a simple example, but it shows that this type of exploit is signifigant and dangerous.
+This is a simple example, but it shows that this type of exploit is significant and dangerous.